 Our response to “5 reasons NOT to have an absence policy”

 Some time ago, we came across an article that suggested it is sometimes better not to have an absence policy.
-The subject of criticism was strict attendance policies, which were said to breed discontent and be counter-productive to employee engagement among other things.
+The subject of criticism was strict attendance policies, which were said to breed discontent.
+They can also be counter-productive to employee engagement among other things.
 Being, as we are, an absence management company, this was a really interesting viewpoint on the topic of absence.

 We often advise employers on their policies and get asked a lot what is a good absence policy or what triggers we would recommend.
 Each company should, of course, use triggers appropriate for their situation but generally we advise for what, I guess, could be called a strict absence policy.
 That’s not because we don’t believe in employee engagement or because we subscribe to some sort of punitive management philosophy.
 It’s because the triggers in an absence policy should be the first indicators of arising issues and they should ensure early intervention by managers before the problems become more serious.
 It is much easier to prevent issues from escalating if early warning signs have been detected than it is to re-actively try to mend a situation that has already become a real problem.